 If you can’t get to the Whole Foods Market in Del Mar where I bought mine, where can you get some of these California Keitts?
 In the past, I’ve bought them at other Whole Foods Markets, as well as at Trader Joe’s.
 I do hear that they’re also available at the Santa Monica farmers market although I’ve never been.
 (Update: Sprouts has been stocking them in mid and late October, 2017, and for as low a price as $1.50 each.)
 The thing to keep in mind is that the season for these California Keitt mangos is now, so don’t bother looking for them much outside of September and October.

 But wait, we can grow mangos in California?
 Indeed, they seem like an exotic fruit, but people in Southern California have been growing them for a very long time.
-A guy named L.L.
+A man named L.L.
 Bucklew was trialling dozens of mango varieties in Encinitas back in the 1930s, for example.
+(Read my post about the Bucklew mango trees here.)

 But I’ve seen beautiful and fruit-laden mango trees of at least twenty feet in height (which suggests they’re decades old) in many parts of Southern California.
 The one in the photo above was in the yard of my neighbor in the Hillcrest part of San Diego.
 I’ve seen a beautiful mango tree in Tustin, Orange County.
 Some friends in Vista, North San Diego County, have multiple verdant and well-maintained old mango trees on their property and, I have to add, they’ve been kind enough to share a lot of delicious fruit with us over the years.